workshop-opp/OPP-2023-lab-instruction.github.io/content/01_rhacm/000_Cluster_Creation.en.md

 |----------|----------|
 | Region | eu-west-2 |

-Then we will modify directly the yaml file to create an SNO instead of a full Openshift Cluster.

-To make that switch the toggle to get `Yaml: On` and click on install-config folder.

 ![Yaml On](/OPP-2023-lab-instruction.github.io/images/yaml-on.png)

 Then Update master replicas from 3 to 1 and worker replicas from 3 to 0.
 You should now have the below install config.yaml.

 - Now click Next, until the review, and Finally Click on Create.